louismrose/lncs/README.md

               "pdf": "7/paper.pdf"
             },
             "24" : {
-              // FIXME: delete as appropriate
-              "pdf": "ECMFA2013-cameraready.pdf",
-              "pdf": "figure1.pdf"
+              "pdf": ["ECMFA2013-cameraready.pdf", "figure1.pdf"]
+              "FIXME": "Reduce the PDF key from an array to a single value which corresponds to the compiled PDF."
             }
           }
         }

 5. Your manifest will now contain a `papers` key for each submission that is distributed as a ZIP file.
-Search for any "FIXME" comments that have been inserted by `lncs inspect` and delete any erroneous `pdf` key values.
+Search for any "FIXME" keys that have been inserted by `lncs inspect` and correct any erroneous `pdf` key values.
 (Each submission should have a single value for the `pdf` key).

         > vi manifest.json
         # Deleted the line: "pdf": "figure1.pdf"